 Addressing displacements in Europe is the reason the Council of Europe Development Bank was founded after the WWII.
-For 65 years we have consistently supported timely and effective responses to relieve suffering and restore dignity to refugees and migrants.
+For over 65 years we have consistently supported timely and effective responses to relieve suffering and restore dignity to refugees and migrants.
 Millions of refugees fleeing Ukraine need our solidarity and support now, from emergency assistance to long-term integration in host communities.

 According to conservative estimates, the grants will reach around 800 persons/month on the ground and could benefit around 140 000 displaced persons, either at border crossings or through subsequent counselling and instruction.
 These numbers are being constantly under review and could change depending on migration flows.

 - New CEB grant to Lithuania to support children with disabilities fleeing Ukraine

 - CEB Governor and IOM Poland reaffirm cooperation and further support to people fleeing Ukraine